 In addition to the instrument, you also get a hard case, a CarolBrass 3C mouthpiece, a polish cloth, Ultra-Pure professional synthetic valve oil and slide lube, plus a one-year warranty.

-Carol Brass Compact Trumpet Pros and Cons
+Carol Brass Compact Trumpet Pros

 The biggest advantage of this pocket trumpet is the exceptional construction quality.
 Every single detail is well made, with no flaws whatsoever.
 The result is the best-performing and the most playable pocket trumpet ever.

 It even outdoes the Jupiter JTR710 which is also an excellent instrument as has a price almost as high as this one.
 That model is built to a slightly lower standard, which is why this one costs a bit more and is the better choice.

 Not only is the Carol Brass trumpet built well, it also looks like the professional level instrument that it is.
 Every color option is gorgeous, with the “BlackHawk” being our absolute favorite for the stunning black nickel with gold combination.

 The instrument has a few interesting touches.
 For one, there are thumb hooks on both the first and third valves, so you can tune with either hand.
 Some users have reported it took some getting used to, but once you’ve done it a while, it actually works better to move the third valve tuning slide with the left hand thumb instead of the 4th finger.

 The extras you get are great as well.
 The mouthpiece is high quality, though some might prefer a smaller one.
 But it works great and you’ll love practicing these easy songs to play on trumpet with it.

 The hard case is excellent, but it may be too large if you plan on taking the instrument with you on trips.
 The included valve oil and slide oil is also very good.

 The largest disadvantage is the high price tag, but since it is justified by the equally high quality, it is difficult to truly call it a disadvantage.